ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 <meta itemprop="arc:custom-name" content="meta content">
 ```

-You can use the `make` method to create a meta object:
+You can use the static method `make` to create a meta object:

 ```php
 use Arcanedev\SeoHelper\Helpers\Meta;